explain_semantic_view()

 Tip

-Use explain_semantic_view() to verify that the extension generates the SQL you expect, especially when debugging join paths, fact inlining, or role-playing dimension scoped aliases.
+Use explain_semantic_view() to verify that the extension generates the SQL you expect, especially when debugging join paths, fact inlining, role-playing dimension scoped aliases, semi-additive CTE expansion, window function CTE expansion, or materialization routing decisions.